Last Updated on January 16, 2024

 - Number of reviews

-The per-review cost generally drops as the number of reviews conducted increases.
+Thanks to economies of scale, the per-review cost generally drops as the number of reviews conducted increases.
 In other words, you’ll likely get a per-review price break for 100 vendor reviews versus just 1 or 2.

-Examples of review scenarios
+Examples of vendor review scenarios and costs

 - The least expensive vendor due diligence reviews (at $200-$500 per review) are those conducted with a fast, reliable automated solution like Pivot Point’s AVDD.